bentasker/PCAPAnalyseandReport/Docs/OverridingConfiguration.md

 Config File Location
 ----------------------

-The configuration file should be called *config.sh* and *must* be located in the same directory as PCAP_Analysis
+The configuration file should be called *config.sh* and *must* either be located in the same directory as PCAP_Analysis or in the current working directory